Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Conclusion

 \section{Conclusion}

-We investigated two-pion spatial pair distance distributions in three dimensions, based on 10{,}000 Ar+Sc 0-10\% centrality collisions per collision energy, generated in the UrQMD framework at beam momenta 13, 19, 30, 40, 75, and 150\textit{A} GeV/\textit{c}.
-The pair distance distributions for pions were directly calculated on an event-by-event basis.
-For the subsequent analysis distributions from a predefined number of events were added to ensure sufficient statistics, as well as convergence of the parameters.
-The three-dimensional L\'evy-stable distributions were found to describe the simulated data.
-The L\'evy source parameters were investigated as a function of transverse mass and collision energy.
-It was found that the L\'evy index $\alpha$ shows a moderate but clear increase with transverse mass, and a decrease with collision energy.
-For the L\'evy scale parameters, a decreasing trend with transverse mass and a clear increase with collision energy was found.
+We investigated three-dimensional two-pion spatial pair distance distributions in central $^{40}$Ar+$^{45}$Sc 0-10\% centrality collisions across SPS energies (13-150\textit{A} GeV/\textit{c}) using the UrQMD framework.
+The distributions, calculated on an event-by-event basis and aggregated for statistical convergence, are well-described by three-dimensional Lévy-stable distributions.
+The Lévy source parameters were investigated as a function of transverse mass and collision energy.
+The analysis revealed that the Lévy index $\alpha$ shows a moderate but clear increase with transverse mass, and a decrease with collision energy.
+We attribute the former to the relative weakening of the weight of strong decays in the source for larger momenta, while the latter can be due to a denser environment allowing for a more pronounced Lévy walk.
+For the Lévy scale parameters, a decreasing trend with transverse mass and a clear increase with collision energy were found, in line with expectations based on transverse expansion.
 Furthermore, the correlation strength parameter $\lambda$ was also investigated, and no clear trends with energy were observed, but a small increase with transverse mass was found.
-However, in our framework, due to the lack of weak decays of particles such as $K^0_S, \Lambda$ in UrQMD, a $7-8\%$ larger $\lambda$ is extracted by definition.
-Altogether, these results form an important baseline when compared to future experimental studies, as well as simulations of various collision systems and energies.
+We note that the extracted $\lambda$ values are expected to be approximately $92-93\%$ lower than the value quoted in this analysis, due to the omission of weak decays (e.g., $K^0_S, \Lambda$) in UrQMD.
+It is important to highlight that UrQMD includes only hadronic scattering, resonance decays, and coalescence, and lacks critical or hydrodynamic phenomena.
+Altogether, these results provide an important baseline for comparison with future experimental studies and with simulations of various collision systems and energies.